 What is Pelvic Floor Therapy?

-Pelvic floor therapy focuses on enhancing coordination and strength in the muscles that support the pelvic organs, such as the rectum, bladder, and uterus.
-By strengthening and regulating the pelvic floor muscles, pelvic floor treatment can reduce pelvic pain, organ prolapse, and urine incontinence.
+Pelvic floor therapy improves muscle coordination and strength.
+It targets the muscles that support the rectum, bladder, and uterus.
+By strengthening and regulating these muscles, pelvic floor treatment can reduce pelvic pain, organ prolapse, and urine incontinence.

 Pelvic floor therapy makes use of a wide range of methods, such as: